Ouranosinc/cowbird/docs/components.rst

 .. warning::
-    The route resources found under the ``secure-data-proxy`` service must match exactly a path on the filesystem, starting with the directory name ``wpsoutputs``, and following with the desired children directories/file names.
+    The route resources found under the ``secure-data-proxy`` service must match exactly a path on the filesystem, starting with the directory name ``wps_outputs``, and following with the desired children directories/file names.

 If the file does not have any read or write permissions, the hardlink will not be available in the user's workspace.